Irenezs/Notes/Non-Work/Character Sheet.md

 	- spell attack mod: prof bonus+WOS mod
 	- 3 spells known, 3 1st lvl slots
 - primeval awareness: uses an action and one spell slot to sense if aberrations, celestials, dragons, elementals, fey, fiends, and undead if they are within 1 mile (or 6 in favoured terrain)
--

 - Hunter: Horde Breaker: Once per turn when making a weapon attack you can make another on another creature using the same weapon if the creature is within 5ft.

 # Description
-- Took skin and eyes from mother,
+- Took skin and eyes from mother, dark-skinned and teal eyes
+- a set of ears that are semi-elvish
+- striking white hair taken from father
+- Traits:
 # Background
 - Dad (elf) left mother (human) at birth
 - mother taught Aust archery and how to be one with nature
 - mother taught Aust to be nice to animals and such
 - began adventuring to try and find his dad
--